|Simple but stunning: roasted zucchini slices wrapped around herbed ricotta and served on a pool of warm tomato sauce.|

 Bake for 15 minutes, until starting to color.
 Flip and bake another 10 minutes.
 Each slice should be golden brown and flexible.
 Let cool for a few minutes.

 Spread the tomato sauce in the baking dish.**

 Place about a T of ricotta at the end of a zucchini slice, then roll up.
 Place in the baking dish, seam side down, and repeat with remaining slices.

 Bake for 10 minutes, just until warmed through.

 Carefully scoop each rollatini and its sauce onto a plate and serve.

 |Notes||You can grill the zucchini slices instead of roasting them.

-* My cashew ricotta is made with herbs and garlic, but if you’re using a different ricotta, you might want to jazz it up with a clove or two of garlic and a couple of T of fresh herbs (basil, rosemary, thyme…)
+* My cashew ricotta is made with herbs and garlic, so if you’re using a plain ricotta, you might want to jazz it up with a clove or two of garlic and a couple of T of fresh herbs (basil, rosemary, thyme…)

 ** If you don’t mind dirtying another dish, heat the tomato sauce on the stove and oil the baking dish before placing the rollatini in it.
 Then when everything is hot, spread the tomato sauce on each plate and place the rollatini on top.